With Roe dead, some fear rollback of LGBTQ and other rights

 In the court's majority opinion overturning the 1973 Roe v.
 Wade decision, Justice Samuel Alito said the decision applied only to abortion.
-But critics of the court's conservative majority discounted that statement.
+But critics of the court's conservative majority gave the statement no credence.

+“I don’t buy that at all,” said Lawrence Gostin, a professor of medicine at Georgetown University and director of its Institute for National and Global Health Law.
+“It really is much more extreme than the justices are making it out to be.”

+He added: “It means that you can’t look to the Supreme Court as an impartial arbiter of constitutional rights because they’re acting more as culture warriors.”

-And in a separate concurring opinion, Justice Clarence Thomas said the court should review other precedents, including its 2015 decision legalizing same-sex marriage, a 2003 decision striking down laws criminalizing gay sex and a 1965 decision declaring that married couples have a right to use contraception.
+Gostin and others pointed to a separate concurring opinion in which Justice Clarence Thomas said the court should review other precedents, including its 2015 decision legalizing same-sex marriage, a 2003 decision striking down laws criminalizing gay sex and a 1965 decision declaring that married couples have a right to use contraception.

 “Let’s just be clear.
 Today is about this horrifying invasion of privacy that this court is now allowing, and when we lose one right that we have relied on and enjoyed, other rights are at risk,” said Jim Obergefell, the plaintiff in the landmark ruling legalizing same-sex marriage, who is now running as a Democrat for the Ohio House.

 Abortion opponents celebrated the potential for states to ban abortion after nearly 50 years of being prevented from doing so.
-Some also argued that the case did not have implications beyond that, noting Alito's specific statement.
+Some argued that the case did not have implications beyond that, noting Alito's words.

 “And to ensure that our decision is not misunderstood or mischaracterized, we emphasize that our decision concerns the constitutional right to abortion and no other right,” Alito wrote.
 “Nothing in this opinion should be understood to cast doubt on precedents that do not concern abortion.”